Royal Institute of British Architects and RIBA Gulf Chapter (RIBA)

-Children are encouraged to unleash their creativity and make their very own Fantastical City inspired entirely by their imagination using recycled materials.
-The workshop is hosted by the Royal Institute of British Architects.
+Children were encouraged to unleash their creativity and make their very own Fantastical City inspired entirely by their imagination using recycled materials.
+The workshop was hosted by the Royal Institute of British Architects.

-Join the Royal Institute of British Architects Gulf Chapter for a fun-filled day at Dubai Design District where you can unleash your creativity and make your very own Fantastical City inspired entirely by your imagination.
-The RIBA is partnering with the RIBA Gulf chapter, Benoy Architects, BDP, Herriot Watt University and the University of Abu Dhabi architecture schools to deliver this design workshop for children during Dubai Design Week.
+Young architects, dreamers and builders joined the Royal Institute of British Architects Gulf Chapter for a fun-filled day at Dubai Design District where they unleashed their creativity and made their very own Fantastical City inspired entirely by their imagination.
+The RIBA partnered with the RIBA Gulf chapter, Benoy Architects, BDP, Herriot Watt University and the University of Abu Dhabi architecture schools to deliver this design workshop for children during Dubai Design Week.

-The aim of the event is for the children to have fun, learn about model making and how different materials can be used.
-There will be a team of professionally trained architects and architecture students on hand to assist the children and encourage them to think about the places they live and how they can positively influence how they might be designed in the future.
-The workshop will focus on an area that represents part of Dubai Design District, providing lots of different recycled materials to explore.
-Participants can create something they are interested in that is useful in a city; from a skyscraper to bridges, monuments, hospitals, houses, or a park.
+The aim of the event was for the children to have fun, learn about model making and how different materials can be used.
+There was a team of professionally trained architects and architecture students on hand to assist the children and encourage them to think about the places they live and how they can positively influence how they might be designed in the future.
+The workshop focused on an area that represents part of Dubai Design District, providing lots of different recycled materials to explore.
+Participants created something they were interested in that was useful in a city; from a skyscraper to bridges, monuments, hospitals, houses, or a park.

 Free to attend, no registration required.